eliaskosunen/scnlib/README.md

 | `char`         | 30          | 31                            | 48                  |
 | `wchar_t`      | 38          | 34                            | 117                 |

-You can run the benchmarks yourself by enabling `SCN_BUILD_BENCHMARKS` and building the target `bench`.
+You can run the benchmarks yourself by enabling `SCN_BUILD_BENCHMARKS`.
 `SCN_BUILD_BENCHMARKS` is enabled by default if `scn` is the root CMake project, and disabled otherwise.

 Performance comparison benchmarks with Boost.Spirit.x3 can be found [here](https://github.com/eliaskosunen/scnlib-spirit-benchmark)